 Driving digital transformation

 Whilst the MEA region is still among the lowest in terms of cloud acceptance, recent initiatives such as the government of Bahrain’s “cloud-first policy“, national strategic visions such as UAE Vision 2021, Saudi Vision 2030 and New Kuwait Vision 2035 and the adoption of emerging technologies are starting to change the cloud landscape.

 The coronavirus pandemic has also sparked an uptick of interest in cloud-based technology, with remote working and the growth of online services highlighting the value of robust digital infrastructure.
-In fact, the Middle East data centre market is predicted to grow at a compound annual growth rate of around 7% up until 2024, with end-user demands engaging data centre developers such as Equinix to support such growth in the region.
+In fact, the Middle East data center market is predicted to grow at a compound annual growth rate of around 7% up until 2024, with end-user demands engaging data center developers such as Equinix to support such growth in the region.